bibanon/chan.arc/chan-arc-spec.rst

 * ``zip``

     This format refers to PKZIP, the standard compression format for Windows-based systems.
-While this format has not proven itself the absolute best for compression's sake, there is a large ecosystem of tools and libraries already familiar with this format, and it is quite simple to decompress and extract files from this.
+There is a large ecosystem of tools and libraries already familiar with this format, and it is quite simple to decompress and extract files from this.
 Archives compressed with this format shall have the file extension ``chan.zip``.

 Other compression formats may be used if required, but this is not recommended as most software will not be able to open them.